Yandex Cloud

 • Pg hint plan enable hint table Management console API Terraform

-• hint: Hints without the comment markup.
+• hint: Hints not wrapped in comment markers.

 • Pg hint plan message level Management console API Terraform